cornellrocketryteam/rocketry-hours/README.md

 ## Server
 The server is implemented in the [Go Programming Language](https://go.dev).
 If you haven't ever written Go before, I'd recommend completing [_A Tour of Go_](https://go.dev/tour).
 It teaches the fundamentals of Go very well.

+The server can be built with `go build` in the repository's root directory.
+This will create a rocketry-hours binary that you can run with `./rocketry-hours` in the repository's root directory.

 The server uses a [MySQL database](https://www.mysql.com/).
 There are many tutorials online that explain how to configure MySQL online.

 The server gets it's configuration information from a `.env` file.
 It should be in the following format: